-Are you looking for outdoor activities for kids?
-With the vagaries of Irish weather we have to grab the opportunities to get outdoors whenever we can.
-Here's some of the best places in Galway to get outdoors with your kids and enjoy the best the county has to offer.
+Galway offers lots of opportunities to get outdoors with the family.
+Here are some of our favourite outdoor places in Galway where you can get active with your kids and enjoy the best this beautiful county has to offer.

-Renville is a great place to fly kites.
-Other recommended kite flying spots are Glasilaun Beach in Connemara and South Park (AKA The Swamp!) next to Nimmo's Pier, Galway City.
+Renville is also a great place to fly kites!
+(Other recommended kite flying spots are Glasilaun Beach in Connemara and South Park (AKA The Swamp!) next to Nimmo’s Pier, Galway City.)

 Connemara National Park

-Located beside the beach front, and close to coffee shops and ice cream stops, Salthill Park is a great spot on a sunny day.
-There is lots to do: follow one of our Salthill family walking trails, go swimming in the sea/leisureland, visit the playground or take a trip the Atlantaquaria.
+Located beside the beach front, and close to coffee shops and ice cream stops, Salthill is a great spot on a sunny day.
+There is lots to do: follow one of our Salthill family walking trails, go swimming in the sea and visit the fun playground near Galway Atlantaquaria.

-A walk through these woods will bring you out to Cappagh Playground.
+A walk through these lovely woods will bring you out to Cappagh Playground, a state of the art playground with both swings, springers, etc. for younger kids and a cable ride and carousel for older children and teens.
 Plenty of parking at either end.

-With multiple walks in the woods not to mention:
+Coole Park has multiple walks in the woods, perfect for families, not to mention:

 - a walled garden for picnics with its own sundial laid out that you can stand on (if lucky enough to get some sun!) to tell the time